nagaraju100/hackerrank/README.md

 # hackerrank
-Coding the Hacker Rank problems
+ the Hacker Rank problems
+Adding in master branch.